JAndrassy/WiFiEspAT/README.md

 This library is fast and reliable.
 It can communicate with AT firmware at high baud rates without flow control, limited only by reliability of UART at chosen speed.

+WiFiEspAT supports wired Ethernet with esp8266 or esp32 with an Ethernet module, AT firmware with Ethernet support and the [EthernetEspAT](https://github.com/Networking-for-Arduino/EthernetEspAT) library.

 The library is for all Arduino MCU architectures.

 ![MKR Zero with esp-01S](mkrzero-esp-01s.jpg)